gershnik/intrusive_shared_ptr/README.md

 ### Using provided base classes

-To implement `my_type` above the library provides a base class you can inherit from which will do the right thing.
+To implement `my_type` above, the library provides a base class you can inherit from which will do the right thing.

 ```cpp
 #include <intrusive_shared_ptr/ref_counted.h>